-After the assessed valuation is determined and enrolled by the assessor, the assessment roll is delivered to the controller by July 1.
-The unsecured roll produces an immediate tax bill, using the prior year's tax rate, which is delinquent if not paid by August 31.
-The secured tax roll is then prepared by the controller by multiplying the value of each parcel by a newly calculated tax rate plus the amount necessary to make annual payments on bonds or other indebtedness approved by the voters to finance local facilities.
-The majority of outstanding bonds in this county are for school facilities.
+After the assessed are enrolled by the assessor, the assessment rolls are delivered to the controller by July 1.
+The unsecured roll triggers an immediate tax bill, using the prior year's tax rate, which is delinquent if not paid by August 31.
+The secured roll is then processed by the controller, applying applicable tax rates to each assessed value to determine the tax amount(s) owed.
+The total tax bill includes the county property tax plus local fixed charges or bond measures approved by voters or permitted by legislation.